 Run Flat tires allow you the capability to drive 50 miles (80 km) at 50 mph (80 km/h) after a rapid loss of inflation pressure.
+This rapid loss of inflation pressure.
 This rapid loss of inflation is referred to as the Run Flat mode.
 A Run Flat mode occurs when the tire inflation pressure is of/or below 14 psi (96 kPa).
-Once a Run Flat tire reaches the run flat mode it has limited driving capabilities and needs to be replaced immediately.
+Once a Run Flat tire reaches the Run Flat mode it has limited driving capabilities and needs to be replaced immediately.
 A Run Flat tire is not repairable.
 When a Run Flat tire is changed after being driven in a Run Flat mode 14 psi (96 kPa) condition, please replace the TPMS sensor as it is not designed to be reused.